 When you perform actions in Migrate for AODocs (such as create and edit the migration spreadsheet) you use your migration account.
 This is your standard professional Gmail account.

 Uploader accounts are technical accounts used to to run your migrations.

-Before you use Migrate for AODocs, your G Suite admin must create one or more standard Google accounts which serve as uploader accounts.
+Before you use Migrate for AODocs, your Workspace admin must create one or more standard Google Accounts which serve as uploader accounts.